redcraft-org/RedCraftChat/README.md

 # RedCraftChat

-A chat plugin for Bungee that does live translation and much more
+A chat plugin for BungeeCord that does live translation and much more.

+:warning: This plugin is in a very early alpha state, and should be treated as such.
+A lot of the documentation is currently missing, and this plugin will be replaced by something else in the future, don't expect any support. :warning:

 ## Build